HsiangHung/Machine_Learning_Note/Anomaly_Detection/isolation_forest/README.md

 # Isolation Forest

 This session is dedicated to deep understanding on isolation forest model.
+“Fewer and different” data points are the main idea; outliers ar more isolated than others; in other words, outliers takes less path for them to be isolated.

 Table of Contents: